 Wilson Sons Logistics has its business model based on the development of integrated logistics solutions for each client segment.
-The Company is active in the areas of bonded warehousing and general operations, stock management, distribution, transport management, and solutions for foreign trade.
+The Company is active in the areas of bonded and general warehousing, stock management, distribution, transport management, and foreign trade solutions.

-Wilson Sons Logistics manages EADI Santo André, which is the largest dry port in São Paulo, operating fully integrated with a logistics centre also located in Santo André (SP), in addition to road transport services.
+Wilson Sons Logistics manages EADI Santo André, the largest dry port in São Paulo, operating fully integrated with a logistics centre also located in Santo André (SP), in addition to road transport services.
 EADI Suape is also integrated with a logistics centre and offers transport services.

 To access the Wilson Sons Logistics’ website, click here.

-The maritime services segment consists of Wilson Sons Towage, Shipyard, and Shipping Agency.
-Also part of the maritime services is our 50% Joint Venture, Wilson Sons Ultratug Offshore Vessels, that offers support to the oil and gas exploration and production platforms.
-Wilson Sons Towage
+This segment consists of Wilson Sons towage fleet, the shipyards and shipping agency services.
+Also part of the maritime services is our 50% joint venture, Wilson Sons Ultratug Offshore (WSUT), offering offshore support vessels to the oil and gas industry.

 Wilson Sons Towage has the largest and most modern fleet of tugboats in Brazil.
-Over 86% of the fleet have azimuth propulsion with superior manoeuvrability, safety and speed to operations.
-Wilson Sons Towage is the market leader in the segment of harbour manoeuvres in Brazil, and is active in port and ocean towage services.
+Over 90% of the fleet have azimuth propulsion with superior manoeuvrability, safety and speed of operations.
+Wilson Sons Towage is the market leader in the segment of harbour manoeuvres in Brazil and is active in port and ocean towage services.

 Wilson Sons Shipyards

-Located in Guarujá (SP), the combined 39,000 square metre shipyard complex is designed for the construction, maintenance and repair of small and medium sized vessels, mainly for the offshore and port support.
-The Guarujá Shipyards are strategically located close to the Santos (SP) and Campos (RJ) oil basins, two of Brazil’s most important.
+Located in the Port of Santos (SP), the combined 39,000 square metres shipyard complex is designed for the construction, maintenance and repair of small and medium-sized vessels mainly used for offshore and harbour support.
+The shipyards are strategically located close to the Santos (SP) and Campos (RJ) petroleum basins, two of Brazil’s most important.

 With the conclusion of the Guarujá II expansion works, in April 2013, the capacity more than doubled from 4,500 tons of steel processing per year to 10,000 tons per year.
-The shipyards currently count on an orderbook of five tugboats for Wilson Sons Tugboats and three Offshore Support Vessels (OSVs) being, one Oil Spill Recovery Vessel (OSRV) for OceanPact, two Platform Supply Vessels (PSVs) for Wilson Sons Ultratug Offshore and the completion of one Oil Spill Recovery Vessel (OSRV) for SIEM Consub.
-Post year end, third parties signed contracts for two additional tugboats to be constructed in our shipyards with options for a further four vessels.
+The shipyards current orderbook consist of two tugboats for Wilson Sons and two tugs for third parties, as well as dry-docking services for both the Wilson Sons towage fleet and Wilson Sons Ultratug Offshore support vessel fleet.

 To access the Wilson Sons Shipyards’ website, click here.

 Wilson Sons Ultratug Offshore (WSUT) has one of the largest and most modern fleets of Brazilian flag offshore support vessels.
-The WSUT vessels provide maritime support to platforms for the exploration, development and production of oil and gas.
-The main activity of the vessels is that of supporting the logistics and supply of equipment and other products such as drilling mud, pipes, food, cement, residues, and other materials between offshore platforms and support bases.
+The WSUT vessels provide maritime support to oil and gas platforms for exploration, development and production.
+The main activity of the vessels is logistics and supply of equipment and other products such as drilling mud, pipes, food, cement, residues, and other materials between support bases and offshore platforms.